betterscientificsoftware/bssw.io/Articles/Blog/WhyWeNeeddStrategiesForWorkingRemotely.md

 <a name="ref6"></a>6 | [Five ways to build a more productive remote team ](https://about.gitlab.com/blog/2019/12/10/how-to-build-a-more-productive-remote-team/)
 <a name="ref7"></a>7 | [Strategies for Working Remotely Panel Series Archive ](https://ideas-productivity.org/events/strategies-for-working-remotely-panels/#about)
 <a name="ref8"></a>8 | S. McCrystal, T. Collins, D. Silverman, C. Fussell.
 Team of Teams: New rules of engagement for a complex world.
 New York, NY: Penguin Random House LLC (2015)

+### Acknowledgment
+The content of this blog post was first presented by Elaine Raybourn as a white paper at the [2020 Collegeville Workshop on Scientific Software](https://collegeville.github.io/CW20).

 ### Author bio